-What is a mortgage comparison rate – and more importantly, how can it help you get a better deal on your home loan?
+Recently banks and other lenders are legally required to display a comparison rate when advertising any loan.
+So what is a mortgage comparison rate – and more importantly, how can it help you get a better deal on your home loan?

-Lenders are obliged by law to include a comparison rate when advertising a loan interest rate, but in the mortgage marketplace, comparison rates are often misunderstood amongst borrowers.
+As mentioned previously, all lenders are obliged by law to include a comparison rate when advertising a loan interest rate, but in the mortgage marketplace, comparison rates are often misunderstood amongst borrowers.

 “It is a rate that includes both the interest rate and the fees and charges relating to a loan, combined into a single percentage figure,” she explains.